briliantnugraha/Deeplearning_rk3588/README.md

 - [x] Integrate RKNN/RKNPU2 with yolov5 with webcam support.
 - [x] Integrate RKNN/RKNPU2 with yolox.
 - [x] Integrate RKNN/RKNPU2 with yolov8 (still need to fix bbox fitting + static score).
+- [x] Integrate RKNN/RKNPU2 with yolov10 (super easy to convert and get correct output out of the box).

 ---